This pumpkin cream cheese dip is amazing. The end.

 Before I send you off and running to the kitchen, let me just share that I was inspired to make this because I got addicted to the Trader Joes brand of pumpkin cream cheese.
 It has some ingredients in it that I wasn’t thrilled with but it tasted so friggin delicious that I kept buying it.

-When I decided to make it I wasn’t sure how it would turn out but was pleasantly surprised to see that I actually made something quite close to my favorite autumn treat.
+When I decided to make this pumpkin cream cheese dip I wasn’t sure how it would turn out but was pleasantly surprised to see that I actually made something quite close to my favorite autumn treat.

 This is really easy to make, healthy, and tastes wonderful on just about anything!
 I eat it right off the spoon more often than not.